daryllxd/lifelong-learning/programming/learn.md

 > Controller structure: Home has its own controller (no model, show action only).
 Dashboard has its own controller (no model, show action only).
 > Controllers need not be connected to models.
 > render text: "DO the text".
 That's the right syntax.
+> Setting up devise via migration, then the initializers, then the views in the folder,
+> First time to do the seeding thing on Rails.
+JESUS CHRIST DO NOT FORGET THE PRIMARY KEY.